mzhang28/sspaper/main.typ

 For example, as of writing, we only know the homotopy groups of spheres up to dimension 90.
 Tools like homology and cohomology give us an approximation of this information.

+Homology and cohomology are #TODO[high-level intuition for cohomology]

+#TODO[cohomology cup product ring structure]

 The properties of various cohomologies have been distilled into axioms, known as the Eilenberg-Steenrod axioms, due to @eilenberg_axiomatic_1945.
-Furthermore, it was shown in @brown_cohomology_1962 @adams_variant_1971 that any generalized cohomology theory that satisfies these axioms is "representable" by a spectrum.
+Furthermore, it was shown in @brown_cohomology_1962 @adams_variant_1971 that any cohomology theory that satisfies these axioms (a "generalized" cohomology theory) is representable by a spectrum.

+#theorem[Representability][
+#TODO[restate the theorem here]
+]

+@brown_cohomology_1962 additionally shows that "ordinary" singular cohomology is representable by the #link(<EMSpectrum>)[Eilenberg-MacLane spectrum].
+Due to the difficulty #TODO[cite] of constructing singular cohomology directly in HoTT, we treat the Eilenberg-MacLane spectrum representation _as_ the definition of cohomology we will use for further constructions.

 = Spectral sequences